Epicskylegend/Epicskylegend/README.md

 ## 💡Hi, this is Joshua but most people call me Josh.
 I’m a 3rd year computer science student at Metropolitan State University, and a former production engineering fellow at MLH.
 ### 🧠 I'm passionate about problem solving, and learning new techniques to help conquer any obstacles I'm opposed with.
-### 🐍 I have experience programming in Java, Python, Bash, and HTML.
+### 🐍 I have experience programming in Java, Python, and HTML.
 ### 📔 Additionally, I have knowledge of bash scripting which I've used to automate commands.
 ### 🎮 I'm also into video games, sneakers, and anime.
 🗺️ How to find me: